borderyz/neurowaves-lab-documentation/docs/source/3-meg-opm-system/2-system-specification.rst

 The 6 HPI coils are linked from the OPM system into the MSR via 6 brass cables with characteristics

-- TNP 3.5mm Mono Extension (25FT) - 12V Trigger,
+- TNP 3.5mm Mono Extension (25FT) - 12V Trigger
-- IR Infrared Sensor Receiver Extension Extender,
+- IR Infrared Sensor Receiver Extension Extender
 - 3.5mm 1/8" TS Monaural Mini Mono Audio Plug Jack Connector Male to Female Cable Wire Cord
 - Length: 7.6 meters

 A script must be ran before starting the experiment to activate the HPI coils.
 The script energises the HPI coils with known sinusoidal waves.
 (Check Appendix D from OPM Documentation).

-The script can be ran at beginning and end to register the positions.
+The script can be ran at beginning and end to register the positions, then average them together.
+Coregistration strategies are discussed in the Operational Protocol.